Volunteer Clinical Scribe

 Volunteering as a scribe is an excellent way to gain experience in a clinical setting.
 Many of our scribes have gone on to pursue degrees in medicine, nursing, pharmacy, and public health.
 We feel that the experience of scribing in the SF Health Network is unique in 3 main ways:

 1.)
 We serve the city's most underserved patient populations, so our scribes learn quickly the importance of empathy in the patient-provider relationship.

 2.)
 Our health centers run specialized clinics, including ones for patients transitioning from incarceration, patients with HIV, and patients with diabetes.
 Scribing in these clinics gives students the chance to learn about the particular challenges involved in caring for each of these especially vulnerable patient populations.

 3.)
-Scribes are rarely used in a primary care setting like our clinic, so scribing here gives students a unique view into the life of a primary care provider.
+Scribes are rarely used in a primary care setting like our health centers, so scribing here gives students a unique view into the life of a primary care provider.
 There is a shortage of primary care providers in our healthcare system, and we hope to inspire the next generation of pre-health students to fill this need.

 * Work alongside providers to help document patient visits in the electronic medical record